War on I-4: Trophy

 The winner of each the football competition and the overall competition each year takes possession of a large trophy shaped like the iconic I-4 road sign, which will be displayed on their campus for the following year.
 Each trophy is similar but has a few key differences.
 The all-sports trophy has the War on I-4 logo on it and features the score of each season's overall competition.
 It is also significantly larger than the football trophy.
-The football trophy is dual-sided, with one side of the trophy reading "Tampa" and featuring USF's logo while the other reads "Orlando" and features UCF's logo.
+The football trophy is dual-sided, with one side of the trophy reading "Tampa" and featuring South Florida's logo while the other reads "Orlando" and features UCF's logo.
 The football trophy also has a large base, which is detachable.
 Including the base, the football trophy measures 4 ft 3 in tall and weighs 160 lb.
 The score of each game is featured on the base.

-Unlike the Vince Lombardi Trophy or Larry O'Brien Trophy, which are permanently awarded to the victor every year, both the football and overall War on I-4 trophies are traveling trophies which are kept by the winner until the other team wins it.
+Unlike the Vince Lombardi Trophy or Larry O'Brien Trophy, which are permanently awarded to the victor every year, both the football and overall War on I-4 trophies are traveling trophies which are kept by the winner until the other team wins it, similar to the Stanley Cup.